Adalbert von Bredow: Military career

 Born at Briesen near Friesack in Brandenburg, to Friedrich von Bredow (1787–1878) and Bernhardine Sophie (née von Wulffen) (1792–1859), he joined the Garde-Husaren-Regiment in 1832 as a junior officer.
 By 1859, he had been given command of the 4th Dragoon Regiment.
 As a colonel, Bredow led the 2nd Cavalry Brigade in the Austro-Prussian War of 1866, and was promoted to major general.

-He is best known as a hero of the Franco-Prussian War after the Battle of Mars-la-Tour on 16 August 1870.
-During this battle he commanded the Prussian 12th Cavalry Brigade on one of the last successful massed cavalry charges in warfare.
-Before his assault Bredow stated of that "it will cost what it will".
-"Von Bredow's Death Ride" resulted in massive casualties on the Prussian forces but he managed to defeat a French force that outnumbered them four to one.
+He is best known as a hero of the Franco-Prussian War, for his actions during the Battle of Mars-la-Tour on 16 August 1870.
+During this battle, he commanded the Prussian 12th Cavalry Brigade on one of the last successful massed cavalry charges in warfare.
+Before his assault, Bredow laconically stated that "it will cost what it will".
+"Von Bredow's Death Ride" resulted in nearly 50% casualties on the Prussian forces, but he managed to defeat a French force that outnumbered them four to one.
 The event was used in the following decades by military tacticians to argue that cavalry charges could still win battles.
-Bredow was promoted to lieutenant general and given command of the 18th Infantry Division.

-Bredow was awarded the Order of the Red Eagle on 2 December 1873.
+Bredow was subsequently promoted to lieutenant general and given command of the 18th Infantry Division.
+After the war's conclusion, he was awarded the Order of the Red Eagle on 2 December 1873.